How does Oxevision work?

 National guidance on consent

-The National Mental Health and Learning Disabilities Nursing Directors Fforum created guidance in 2022 on the use of vision-based patient monitoring technology in mental health care.
+The National Mental Health and Learning Disabilities Nursing Directors Forum created guidance in 2022 on the use of vision-based patient monitoring technology in mental health care.
 Oxehealth recommends providers follow the informed consent regimes laid out in the national guidance, see here.

-Co-produced templated patient materials
+Co-produced patient resources

 A series of resources (e.g. patient leaflets and posters) were created by patients, carers and clinicians in association with the National Mental Health and Learning Disabilities Nursing Directors Forum for hospitals to provide to patients where vision-based patient monitoring systems are used to support care, see here.